formal-land/coq-of-hs-experiment/README.md

 ## 🔍 How

 We translate Haskell code by reading the intermediate language Haskell Core of the [GHC](https://en.wikipedia.org/wiki/Glasgow_Haskell_Compiler) compiler.
-This intermediate language is a small and simple, so we hope this is an ideal target to translate Haskell code to Coq.
+This intermediate language is small and simple, so we hope this is an ideal target to translate Haskell code to Coq.
 The blog post [Haskell to Core: Understanding Haskell Features Through Their Desugaring](https://serokell.io/blog/haskell-to-core) gives a nice introduction to Haskell Core.

 To read Haskell Core representation, we use the plugin system of GHC.
 This allows us to see the code how GHC sees it, with all the compilation options that a user may have activated for a project.
 See this Stack Overflow's question [How to test GHC plugins?](https://stackoverflow.com/questions/55878912/how-to-test-ghc-plugins) for a nice introduction to GHC plugins.